poteboy/SortingVisualizer/README.md

 # SortingVisualizer

-trying to figure out how to render animations created by matplotlib to Flask view
+trying to figure out how to render animated graphs created by matplotlib to Flask view